elixir-waffle/waffle/README.md

 ### Specify multiple asset hosts

-Arc lets you specify an asset host on a per definition basis.
+Waffle lets you specify an asset host on a per definition basis.
 In case you want to use multiple hosts, you can specify an asset_host in the uploader definition file like this: